The FA Women's Football Awards

-The FA Women's Football Awards is an award ceremony hosted by The Football Association in England.
+The FA Women's Football Awards was an award ceremony hosted by The Football Association in England.
 The inaugural edition took place in 1999.

 Top Goalscorer

 Below is a list of all the recipients of this award:

 Players' Player of the Year

 Below is a list of all the recipients of this award:

 International Young Player of the Year

 Below is a list of all the recipients of this award:

 International Player of the Year

 Below is a list of all the recipients of this award:

 Note: this category became a part of the England Player of the Year Awards from 2019 onwards.

-Head Coach / Manager of the Year
+Manager of the Year

 Below is a list of all the recipients of this award:

 Club of the Year

 Below is a list of all the recipients of this award:

 Goal of the Year

 Below is a list of all the recipients of this award:

 Save of the Year

 Below is a list of all the recipients of this award: